Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions: Literature survey

 The study of gradient descent dynamics for multi-layer linear nets dates back to a seminal work of \cite{fukumizu1998effect} who presented an exact analytic solution for gradient flow under a crucial assumption of \emph{balanced initialization}.
 This assumption is quite specific and not satisfied by a random Gaussian initialization.
 Their solution was later revised by \cite{braun2022exact} and generalized to $\lambda$-balanced initializations by \cite{domine2024lazy}.

-Whereas the balancedeness assumption of \cite{fukumizu1998effect} does not depend on data, an alternative solution proposed by \cite{saxe2013exact} assumed the initial linear map to be aligned with the eigenvectors of the feature correlation matrix of the training dataset.
+Whereas the balancedness assumption of \cite{fukumizu1998effect} does not depend on data, an alternative solution proposed by \cite{saxe2013exact} assumed the initial linear map to be aligned with the eigenvectors of the feature correlation matrix of the training dataset.
 If this is the case, the above alignment property holds throughout the whole training process, and the whole parameter evolution separates into independent scalar evolutions.

-While the above assumption is neither satisfied automatically for standard initialization strategies, it is trivially satisified for zero initialization.
+While the above assumption is neither automatically satisfied for standard initialization strategies, it is trivially satisfied for zero initialization.
 Though zero is a saddle point from which the training process cannot start, one can hope that initializing near the origin also approximately keeps the alignment property. \cite{saxe2013exact} empirically observed this claim, while \cite{braun2022exact} proved it for balanced initializations.

 We underline that the explicit solutions we present in \cref{sec:gensol} hold for a generic Gaussian initialization without any additional constraints.

 \paragraph{Saddle-to-saddle regime.}

 An interesting feature of aligned near-zero initialization is that in this case, the gradient flow empirically exhibits a peculiar dynamics.
 It starts near a saddle point (the origin), stays there for a while, then escapes it until it gets stuck near another saddle point, where the process repeats.
 The training process ends when the gradient flow arrives at a minimum instead of a saddle.
 Each saddle corresponds to learning a finite number of strongest principal components of the data.
 Hence, the data are learned sequentially.
 This regime is coined \emph{saddle-to-saddle} and is studied in a number of works, including \cite{li2020towards,jacot2021saddle}.